CrustaceanKing/cse15l-lab-reports/lab-report-5-week-10.md

 ### How I found the Test Files to Compare

-How I went about findint the test files to compare was first for each repository containing the different markdown tests, I added a `script.sh`, which compiled the markdown parser on all 1000 test files, then I ran `bash script.sh` and added the result to a file called `results.txt` (command line would be " `time bash script.sh > results.txt` ".
+How I went about finding the test files to compare was first for each repository containing the different markdown tests, I added a `script.sh`, which compiled the markdown parser on all 1000 test files, then I ran `bash script.sh` and added the result to a file called `results.txt` (command line would be " `time bash script.sh > results.txt` ".

 Now that I had done this for each repository, meaning I had two different results.txt, each having the 1000 files compiled on the specific repositories version of the markdown parser, I used vimdiff to compare them.